scipy-conference/scipy_proceedings/papers/trai/trai.rst

 The latter is relevant in order to have a light-weight embedded solution running on limited floating-point precision hardware platforms such as Jetson Nvidia Family.
 As the existing CNN models are mainly with the focus on colour images, thus ones has to adopt transfer learning as a method to finetune the existing CNN models such as VGG, MobileNet for the infrared or depth images specific to ToF cameras.
 This solution seemed to be effective in terms of precision and runtime on embedded devices (e.g Jetson Nx or AGX).
-For the skeleton detection part we relied on the real-time tensorflow optimized module for the Jetson product family, however for the generic GPU enabled devices we had to tailor our models since these are custom solutions.
+For the skeleton detection part we relied on the real-time Tensorflow optimized module for the Jetson product family, however for the generic GPU enabled devices we had to tailor our models since these are custom solutions.

 Custom pipeline for ToF data